zhenhuaw-me/onnxcli/README.md

 The [`onnx draw`](#draw) requires [`dot` command (graphviz)](https://graphviz.org/) to be avaiable on your machine.
 It can be installed by command as below on Ubuntu/Debian.
 ```
-sudo install -y graphviz
+sudo apt install -y graphviz
 ```

 ## Usage

 Once installed, the `onnx` and `onnxcli` commands are avaiable on your machine.
-And you can play with commands such as `onnx infershape /path/to/model.onnx`.
+You can play with commands such as `onnx infershape /path/to/model.onnx`.
 The sub commands of this tool are as below.
-_This tool is under construction, check the online help with `onnx --help` and `onnx <subcmd> --help`._
+_This tool is under construction, check the online help with `onnx --help` and `onnx <subcmd> --help` for latest usage._

 ### infershape

 `onnx infershape` performs [shape inference](https://github.com/onnx/onnx/blob/master/docs/ShapeInference.md) of the ONNX model.
 It's an CLI wrapper of [`onnx.shape_inference`](https://github.com/onnx/onnx/blob/master/docs/PythonAPIOverview.md#running-shape-inference-on-an-onnx-model).
-You will find it useful to generate shape information for the models that are extracted by [`onnx extract`](#extract)
+You will find it useful to generate shape information for the models that are extracted by [`onnx extract`](#extract).

 ### extract

-`onnx extract` extracts the sub model that are determined by the names of the input and output tensor of the it from the original model.
+`onnx extract` extracts the sub model that is determined by the names of the input and output tensor of the subgraph from the original model.
-It's a CLI wrapper of [`onnx.utils.extract_model`](https://github.com/onnx/onnx/blob/master/docs/PythonAPIOverview.md#extracting-sub-model-with-inputs-outputs-tensor-names)
+It's a CLI wrapper of [`onnx.utils.extract_model`](https://github.com/onnx/onnx/blob/master/docs/PythonAPIOverview.md#extracting-sub-model-with-inputs-outputs-tensor-names) (which I authorized in the ONNX repo).

 ### inspect

-`onnx inspect` gives you a quick view of the information of the given model.
+`onnx inspect` gives you quick view of the information of the given model.
 It's inspired by [the tf-onnx tool](https://github.com/onnx/tensorflow-onnx/blob/master/tools/dump-onnx.py).

-When working on deep learning, you may like to take a look at the model.
+When working on deep learning, you may like to take a look at what's inside the model.
 [Netron](https://github.com/lutzroeder/netron) is powerful but doesn't provide fine-grain view.

-With `onnx inspect`, you no longer need to scroll the Netron window to look for the node.
+With `onnx inspect`, you no longer need to scroll the Netron window to look for nodes or tensors.
-You can even dump the node attributes and tensor values with a single command.
+Instead, you can even dump the node attributes and tensor values with a single command.

 <details><summary>Click here to see a node example</summary>
 <pre><code>